Impact of the September 11 attacks on the entertainment industry: With the World Trade Center removed

 Don't Say a Word was theatrically released nearly three weeks after the attacks, and the filmmakers contemplated delaying its release, but decided against it.
 However, they cut out and replaced shots of the towers from the edit, such as the opening shot, which shows Brooklyn instead.

 Men in Black II originally featured a climax that included the WTC, but the scene was changed to the Statue of Liberty.

 Director Roger Michell had the WTC towers digitally removed from the opening main title sequence in Changing Lanes.
-In the DVD commentary, he admitted that it was a mistake to erase them, and pretend they did not exist.
+In the DVD commentary, he admitted that it was a mistake to erase them and pretend they did not exist.

-Shots of the World Trade Center were partially seen in Mr. Deeds: one was shot in the helicopter for the scene where Longfellow Deeds arrives in New York City, and one was shot on the Upper West Side, which shows the entire Manhattan skyline.
+Shots of the World Trade Center were partially seen in Mr. Deeds: one was shot in the helicopter for the scene where Longfellow Deeds arrives in New York City, and one on the Upper West Side, which shows the entire Manhattan skyline.
 The towers were digitally removed in the scene where Deeds and Chuck Cedar play tennis, which was shot on Roosevelt Island in spring 2001.

 Shots containing the World Trade Center were removed from Stuart Little 2, Serendipity, and Kissing Jessica Stein.
 Scenes of the WTC were also removed from People I Know, but they can be found on the DVD release in the deleted scenes featurette.

 The scene in which the World Trade Center gets hit by meteors and catches on fire was edited out of many television broadcasts of Armageddon after the attacks.